MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-edgehtml/get-started.md

     To learn more about the different member values and associated purposes, see the [Web App Manifest][MDNWebAppManifest] reference.

-1. Next, fill in the empty `icons` array with actual image paths.
-For that, use the PWA Builder App Image Generator.
+1. Next, fill in the empty `icons` array with actual image paths by using the PWA Builder App Image Generator.

     1. Using a web browser, download this [sample 512x512 PWA image][ImagePwa].
     1. Go to the PWA Builder [App Image Generator][PwaBuilderAppImageGenerator], and select the `pwa.png` image you just saved as the **Input Image** and then click the **Download** button.